msillano/regexfilter/README.md

 It works like egrep and sed, or like Perl regex, but it is simpler and it can be used on Unix/Linux and Windows O.S.

 Precondition:
--input: standard input (allows piping) or file.
+-  input: standard input (allows piping) or file.
--output: standard output or file
+-  output: standard output or file
--regex: all pairs regex/replacement are in a file.
+-  regex: all pairs regex/replacement are in a file.

 It works line by line or on whole input. macro expansions in replacement strings.
 The sample DAT files transfoms files in G-code dialects for different applications (for 3D printers):